home-assistant/home-assistant.io/source/_integrations/advantage_air.markdown

 ### Cover

-The integration will create a cover entity for each zone that is not temperature controlled, allowing you to adjust the opening level manually from 0% to 100% in 5% increments.
+The integration will create a cover entity for each air conditioning zone that is not temperature controlled, allowing you to adjust the opening level manually from 0% to 100% in 5% increments.

+With MyPlace, any blinds and/or garage doors will be created as cover entities.

 ### Sensor